miniflux/v1/docs/fever.markdown

 =========

 Miniflux support the [Fever API](http://feedafever.com/api).
-That means you can use mobile applications compatible with Fever.
+That means you can use any mobile applications that is compatible with Fever.

 This feature has been tested with the following apps: